junxit/us-congress-bills-110/metadata.md

 - 2007-07-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7811)
 - 2007-07-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7811)
 - 2007-07-17 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2008-05-21 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2008-06-04 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2008-06-04 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2008-06-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 763.
+- 2008-06-24 — Cleared for White House.
+- 2008-06-24 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6080-6081)
+- 2008-06-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6080-6081)
+- 2008-06-25 — Message on Senate action sent to the House.